roman380/tmhare.mvps.org-vcam/README.md

 Differences from original version:

-- output file name is Filter.dll
+- output file name is Filters.dll (unlike original VCam.ax)
 - the project is extended to have `x64` platform configuration

 ## How to use

-Use Widows 10 SDK GraphEdit or [GraphStudioNext](https://github.com/cplussharp/graph-studio-next)
+Use Widows 10 SDK GraphEdit or [GraphStudioNext](https://github.com/cplussharp/graph-studio-next).

 Locate "Virtual Cam" filter: